Can I Sue My Wedding Photographer?

 The third element is consideration.
 Consideration is the bargained-for exchange of value.
 It's simpler than it sounds.
 It just means that both parties got something of value and it wasn't a gift or a negotiation.
 Unlike offers and acceptances, consideration is not judged objectively.
 The deal doesn't have to seem reasonable.
 As long as there is something bargained for there will be enough consideration to support a binding contract.
 Your contracts lawyer will say that even bargaining for a peppercorn is enough.

 A party's failure to perform the terms of a contract is called a breach.
 Depending on the contract's terms, a breach can occur when a party fails to perform their obligations on time or provide goods or services that meet the quality standards set forth in the contract.

 In your case, you can show that the wedding photographer breached the contract.
 They failed to perform their obligations by showing up at the last minute — at least they weren't a no-show — and weren't at the reception for the amount of time they were supposed to be.
 They failed in both places to take photos that they were supposed to take.

 You would have a harder time showing that the terrible pictures themselves breached the contract.
-Quality standards are generally subjective.
-What's a bad wedding picture to one person might not be bad to another.
-But if the photos are so bad that virtually no one could think that they are good — for example, the lighting is so bad that you can't see anyone's faces — you may be able to persuade a judge that the poor quality constituted a breach of the agreement.
+Quality standards are, in general, subjective.
+What's a bad wedding picture to one person might not be bad to another, but if the photos are so bad that virtually no one could think that they are good, you may be able to persuade a judge that the poor quality constituted a breach of the agreement.